Chemical Abundance Ratios of Nitrogen Rich Galaxies Identified at $z\sim 6-12$: Observational Demographics and Models: Data and Sample

 \subsection{Data Reduction}

-We extract the raw data from the MAST archive and conduct level-2 and -3 calibrations for the spectroscopic data of our high-$z$ galaxies using the JWST Science Calibration Pipeline with the Calibration Reference Data System (CRDS) in the same manner as \cite{2023ApJS..269...33N}.
+We extract the data from the Mikulski Archive for Space Telescopes (MAST) at the Space Telescope Science Institute and conduct level-2 and -3 calibrations for the spectroscopic data of our high-$z$ galaxies using the JWST Science Calibration Pipeline with the Calibration Reference Data System (CRDS) in the same manner as \cite{2023ApJS..269...33N}.
 See \cite{2023ApJS..269...33N} for the details of the data reduction.
+The JWST data presented in this paper were obtained from the MAST.
+The specific observations analyzed can be accessed via \dataset[doi:10.17909/2egt-j990]{https://doi.org/10.17909/2egt-j990}.